SIMPLE: Simple Intensity Map Producer for Line Emission: Discussion

 \section{Discussion}

 The \textsc{Simple} framework is a simple and fast LIM simulation scheme with two main approximations.
 First, the galaxy distribution is modeled by a lognormal random field following the input power spectrum that inculdes a linear bias \citep{agrawal/etal:2017}.
-The galaxies are obtained using Poisson sampling and the galaxy velocities follow the linear continuity equation.
-By construction, it is only accurate on the scales where the input power spectrum is accurate, which, for example, is only true on linear scales for the Eisenstein \& Hu fitting function \citep[][]{eisenstein/hu:1998}{}{}.
-We may also underestimate the small-scale power spectrum because we do not model the 1-halo term, non-linear bias, or assembly bias.
-It is possible to improve the density and velocity distribution of mocks at the expense of decreasing the speed of the code.
+The galaxies are obtained using Poisson sampling, and the galaxy velocities follow the linear continuity equation.
+By construction, it is only accurate on the scales on which the input power spectrum is accurate, which, for example, is only true on linear scales for the Eisenstein \& Hu fitting function \citep[][]{eisenstein/hu:1998}{}{}.
+We may also underestimate the small-scale power spectrum because we do not model the one-halo term, nonlinear bias, or assembly bias.
+It is possible to improve the density and velocity distribution of mocks at the expense of decreasing the speed of the code, for example by using other dark matter simulation methods described in the introduction.

 The second approximation of the \textsc{Simple} framework is that the luminosity of a galaxy is randomly sampled from a luminosity function.
 Therefore, it does not depend on galaxy properties such as the star-formation rate or on its environment.
 This procedure misses any nontrivial connection between a specific galaxy population and their clustering, limiting any astrophysical analysis to the luminosity function.
-For instance, \textsc{Simple} can be used to study whether a given summary stastistic is an unbiased estimator of the luminosity function and its precision, but external computations must be done to connect this to astrophysical properties of interest.
-Alternatives like empirical determination of the astrophysical properties, semi-analytic models of galaxy evolution, or hydrodynamical simulations defeat the purpose of \textsc{Simple}, given their computational cost.
+For instance, \textsc{Simple} can be used to study the performance of a given summary statistic to constrain the input luminosity function.
+Alternatives such as an empirical determination of the astrophysical properties, semi-analytic models of galaxy evolution, or hydrodynamical simulations defeat the purpose of \textsc{Simple}, given their computational cost.

-\subsection{Limitations specific to the \texorpdfstring{\Lya}{Ly-alpha} line}
+\subsection{Limitations Specific to the \texorpdfstring{\Lya}{Ly-alpha} Line}

 Our approach only models the emission from galaxies that is contained in the luminosity function.
 This does not capture all relevant physical emission processes of the \Lya line, as it neglects the recombination of ionized hydrogen and the collisional excitation of neutral hydrogen in the CGM and IGM \citep[e.g.,][]{dijkstra:2019}.
 Photons originating from a galaxy can also be observed far away from its source due to scattering in the CGM and IGM \citep{byrohl/etal:2021}{}{}. \citet{byrohl/nelson:2023} find that while photons produced through diffuse emission in the IGM are negligible in the global \Lya luminosity budget, photons that originate from the ISM or CGM of galaxies and scatter in the IGM contribute substantially to the \Lya luminosity budget.
 One can test the significance of the scattered contributions for LIM by modifying the luminosity function to include emission from the CGM calibrated on observations or by smoothing a small fraction of the intensity map to imitate scattering on larger scales than the voxel size.
 One can also add an intensity component that is directly proportional to the matter distribution to mimic diffuse gas emission.